Rolling Well — Gaming for Health and Wellbeing

 Professor of Game Studies

-Manchester Metropolitan University
+Manchester Metropolitan University, UK

 Paul Wake is Professor of Game Studies at Manchester Metropolitan University and a co-director of the Manchester Game Centre.
 His research interests include game-making as a research method, games and communication, and game theory in the reading of literary texts.
 He has published articles on literary representations of casino games, 80s Adventure Gamebooks, and game design for communication.
 Paul also designs, uses, and plays games to start conversations about important societal topics.
 His recent work in this area has included Carbon City Zero: World Edition, a collaborative card game about the race to decarbonise the world's cities, created with the climate action charity Possible and a global warming scenario for Klaus Teuber's popular Catan®.
 His current game design project is Death Occurs Abroad, an archive building game set during the Second World War.